 The Enterprise Requirements Committee meets at least once per quarter.

-The Enterprise Requirements Committee meets face to face on an annual basis at the Jakarta EE Influencer Member Summit.
+The Enterprise Requirements Committee meets face to face on an annual basis at the Jakarta EE Enterprise Member Summit.

 The dispositions below apply to all governance bodies for this working group, unless otherwise specified.
 For all matters related to membership action, including without limitation: meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation or removal, the terms set forth in Section 6 of the Eclipse Foundation Bylaws apply.